areebamalik0/Focus-Deck/README.md

   README.md
 ```

-## Roadmap / possible next steps
+## Roadmap

-- Swap the plain-text save file for a real database (SQLite)
+- Swap the plain text save file for a real database (SQLite)
 - Add task categories or color tags
 - Add a settings panel for custom timer lengths
 - Package as a runnable `.jar` or native installer